dashjoin/djapp-wot/paper.md

 WoT Manager offers the following features:

-#### Discovery

-An important part of the WoT stack is the ability to [discover devices in a registry](https://www.w3.org/TR/wot-discovery/).
+* **Discovery**: An important part of the WoT stack is the ability to [discover devices in a registry](https://www.w3.org/TR/wot-discovery/).
 Given credentials and addresses, WoT Manager can connect to several registries.
-Technically, these provide a list of thing descriptions (TDs).
-Note that some things also publish their own TD.
-We treat these devices as device plus mini registry.

-#### Security

-Security is a cruicial aspect of IoT applications, specifically when actions such as opening doors or machine valves are concerned.
-The [WoT architecture document](https://www.w3.org/TR/wot-architecture10/#security) references well-known web security protocols.
-When managing multiple devices, there are two principal approaches:
+* **Security**: Security is a cruicial aspect of IoT applications, specifically when actions such as opening doors or machine valves are concerned.
+The [WoT architecture document](https://www.w3.org/TR/wot-architecture10/#security) references well-known web security protocols which WoT Manager implements.

-* Impersonation: WoT manager leverages an identity management system (IDM) in conjunction with role-based access control (RBAC) to authenticate and authorize a user on a device.
-The actual call is being made using the device credentials.
-These are stored in the WoT manager and are not known to the users
-* Direct use: User knows secrets to access a device.
-WoT manager does not manage any secrets and only passes calls along

-We choose the impersonation approach.
-An administrator setting up the system will discover and configure the devices.
-In practice, this could be a shop floor manager in a factory or an electrician configuring a smart home.
-End users simply authenticate via OpenID and have immediate access to all devices assigned to them by the configured RBAC.

-#### Semantic Data Harmonization

-WoT makes heavy use of semantically annotated JSON-LD.
+* **Semantic Data Harmonization**: WoT makes heavy use of semantically annotated JSON-LD.
 An implicit benefit of this technology is the ability to "understand" data.
 This allows WoT manager to map syntactically different but semantically similar data from devices onto a common information model.

-#### Visualization

-Once device data is aligned to a common model, it can be visualized accordingly.
+* **Visualization**: Once device data is aligned to a common model, it can be visualized accordingly.
 WoT Manager offers comprehensive charts fed from data received from heterogeneous devices.

-#### Automation

-Besides visualization, a second benefit of a common information model is the ability to perform actions on different devices.
+* **Automation**: Besides visualization, a second benefit of a common information model is the ability to perform actions on different devices.
 Let's assume we would like to dim all lights to 50%, but the lights require this action to be triggered in a slightly different way.
 This can be achieved by mapping the semantic intention to the concrete call syntax, just like we do for incoming property data.

-#### Natural Language Commands

-WoT Manager offers traditional forms for triggering device actions.
+* **Natural Language Commands**: WoT Manager offers traditional forms for triggering device actions.
 To make things more usable, for instance in a smart home setting, WoT manager also provides natural language commands.

-#### AI Planning

-Taking natural language commands a step further, WoT manager makes use of modern LLM's planning capabilities.
+* **AI Planning**: Taking natural language commands a step further, WoT manager makes use of modern LLM's planning capabilities.
 A user can specify a goal in natural language.
 In turn, the system will figure out a way to accomplish this goal by invoking device actions.

 ### Architecture